 Involvement in the association is viewed broadly, including participation and/or leadership at many levels (within the division units, at the division level, at the Council level, at the Board of Directors level, and with the various work groups, ad hoc committees, and task forces), serving with the Consultant and Speaker Service, writing for a NACADA publication (such as the Journal, Academic Advising Today, and the NACADA Clearinghouse of Academic Advising Resources), or presenting at state, allied member, regional, annual, or international conferences.

-The role of the Inclusion and Engagement Committee (formerly known as the Diversity Committee) is to make recommendations regarding inclusion and engagement issues within the Association.
+Function: The role of the Inclusion and Engagement Committee (IEC, formerly known as the Diversity Committee) is to make recommendations regarding inclusion and engagement issues within the Association.
 The committee reviews the status of inclusion and engagement within the organization, recommends methods for enhancing practices, and advises on how the association can better meet the needs of its diverse membership

-Committee members serve a two-year term and meet yearly at the NACADA annual conference.
+Membership: IEC members serve a two-year term and meet yearly on-site at the NACADA annual conference.
+Online meetings via the Zoom platform take place as needed throughout the year.
 Hear from three committee members HERE.
-Those interested in becoming a member should contact the committee Chair.